pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 - [m365 spfx project github workflow add](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-github-workflow-add/)

-### SharePoint Framework Projects v1.18.0-beta.5 Support
+### SharePoint Framework Projects v1.18.0-beta.5 support

 Staying up to date is crucial if you want to be prepared for what’s coming but upgrading an SPFx solution may sometimes not be a fair fight.
 Luckily for you, CLI for Microsoft 365 has a couple of commands that may save you a lot of time.
 In this release, we added the support for SPFx `v1.18.0-beta.5` to three of our most popular commands: `spfx project upgrade`, `spfx project doctor`, and `spfx doctor`.